home

 The Gila Indian River Community celebrates the recovery of their

 water rights December 11th, each year.
-In 2006, dripping water from their ancient "man in the maze" symbol into a "river" below was the intent of this design.
-150 Indianyouth from VHS and Blackwater Schools dressed in blue as "water drops" "falling" to the river below where they were greeted by elders.
+In 2006, dripping water from their ancient "man in the maze" symbol into a "river" below was the intent of this ancient design.
+150 Indian youth from VHS and Blackwater Schools dressed in blue as "water drops" "falling" to the river below where they were greeted by elders.

 maze